marckassay/PowerBolt/README.md

 ### ```Set-NuGetApiKey```

 .SYNOPSIS
-Stores NuGet API key to be used with MKPowerShell.Publish-Module
+Stores NuGet API key to be used with Publish-PowerShellGetModule

 .DESCRIPTION
-Stores NuGet API key in the registry so that when MKPowerShell.Publish-Module is called it will retrieve the key without promting you for it.
+Stores NuGet API key in the registry so that when Publish-PowerShellGetModule is called it will retrieve the key without you having to copy-and-paste it into the command line.

 .INPUTS
 None